voxsim/knowledge/software-paradigm/functional-programming.md

 Functional programming produces programs by composing mathematical functions and avoids shared state & mutable data.
 Lisp (specified in 1958) was among the first languages to support functional programming, and was heavily inspired by lambda calculus.
 Lisp and many Lisp family languages are still in common use today.
+In functional programming, a program is an expression that is composed by other function.

 Pros:
 - Using the functional paradigm, programmers avoid any shared state or side-effects, which eliminates bugs caused by multiple functions competing for the same resources.
 With features such as the availability of point-free style (aka tacit programming), functions tend to be radically simplified and easily recomposed for more generally reusable code compared to OOP.